rq/rq/README.rst

 You can check whether a specific job instance or job id is scheduled for execution using the familiar python ``in`` operator::

-    job_instance in scheduler
+    if job_instance in scheduler:
+        # Do something
     # or
-    job_id in scheduler
+    if job_id in scheduler:
+        # Do something

 ---------------
 Canceling a job